pekkanikander/pekkanikander.github.com/cv.md

 but also in a dozen or so other languages, including Verilog, various assemblers, C++, JavaScript, Python, Ruby, SmallTalk, Scheme, and Common Lisp.
-The platforms range from the Stanford NetFPGA through Atmel microcontrollers, various Unix kernels and the iPhone, to the LLVM compiler toolkit and system dynamics modelling.
+The platforms range from the Stanford NetFPGA through microcontrollers, various Unix kernels and the iPhone, to the LLVM compiler toolkit and system dynamics modelling.

 In addition to the technical skills, Pekka has had a leadership role